WWAY: History

 WWAY signed on the air on October 30, 1964, as the second television station in Wilmington, 10 1/2 years after WECT (channel 6).
 It was originally owned by Cape Fear Telecasting, a firm controlled by local interests.
 The station's first studios were located on the 10th floor of the Murchison Building in downtown Wilmington.

 Previously, primary NBC affiliate WECT had shoehorned all three networks onto its schedule.
 Thus, WWAY should have logically signed on as a CBS affiliate.
 However, it has been an ABC affiliate from the very first day.
 This was somewhat unusual for a two-station market, especially one of Wilmington's size.
 For most of its first 20 years in television, ABC, as the smallest and weakest of the Big Three networks, was relegated to secondary status on existing stations in most two-station markets.
 However, at the time channel 3 signed on, no ABC affiliate put even a grade B signal into Wilmington.
 In contrast, WBTW in Florence, South Carolina, put a fairly strong grade B signal into the area.
-While WECT continued to cherry-pick CBS programming, WBTW remained CBS' affiliate of record for southeastern North Carolina until WJKA-TV (channel 26, now WSFX-TV, a Fox affiliate) signed on 20 years later; the former continued to serve some portions of the market until WILM-LD switched its affiliation to CBS in 2000.
+While WECT continued to cherry-pick CBS programming, WBTW remained CBS's affiliate of record for southeastern North Carolina until WJKA-TV (channel 26, now WSFX-TV, a Fox affiliate) signed on 20 years later; the former continued to serve some portions of the market until WILM-LD switched its affiliation to CBS in 2000.
 Cape Fear thus figured that if it signed with ABC, it would not get much local competition.

 WWAY's former studios in downtown Wilmington.

 Cape Fear sold WWAY to Clay Broadcasting (later to become Clay Communications) in 1968.
 In 1969, the station moved its studios to a new building a few blocks north on Front Street that was the first piece of a redevelopment of the north end of downtown.
 In 1981, a military jet destroyed the WWAY broadcast tower near Winnabow.
 The tower was replaced with one nearly 2,000 ft tall.
-As part of the divestiture of the company's newspaper and television properties, on April 30, 1987, Clay sold its WWAY and its four sister television stations—NBC affiliates KJAC-TV (now Dabl affiliate KBTV-TV) in Beaumont–Port Arthur, Texas, KFDX-TV in Wichita Falls, Texas, and ABC affiliate WAPT in Jackson, Mississippi—to New York City–based Price Communications Corporation for $60 million; the sale was approved by the FCC on June 23.
+As part of the divestiture of the company's newspaper and television properties, on April 30, 1987, Clay sold its WWAY and its four sister television stations—NBC affiliates KJAC-TV (now Roar affiliate KBTV-TV) in Beaumont–Port Arthur, Texas, KFDX-TV in Wichita Falls, Texas, and ABC affiliate WAPT in Jackson, Mississippi—to New York City–based Price Communications Corporation for $60 million; the sale was approved by the FCC on June 23.
 In 1988, Price sold WWAY to Adams Communications.
 Adams then sold the station to CLG Media in 1993, who then flipped it to Hillside Broadcasting in 1995.
 Hillside then sold WWAY to Cosmos Broadcasting, a subsidiary of the Liberty Corporation, in 1999.
 That company sold off its insurance interests two years later, bringing WWAY directly under the Liberty banner.
 In 2004, WWAY, following the lead of then-owner Liberty's ABC-affiliated stations, preempted a showing of the 1998 movie Saving Private Ryan.